MadhaviGupta18/SaniyahSalim__21BCS3229/README.md

 Website Link: https://sociochat.madhavigupta180.repl.co

-Students have  to make a real time chat application with a beautiful UI.
-Students can use firebase for the same.
+Real time chat application with a beautiful UI where the data is stored in firebase.
 Here one user can chat with multiple users.